matuteiglesias/journal/content/Dev/2025-02-28_Implemented_PostgreSQL_JSON_data_import_and_manage.md

 - **Database Management**: Assessed the current databases and tables, identified the need for a new 'emails' table, and discussed cleaning up unused tables.
 - **Importing [[JSON]] Data**: Detailed steps to create a table and import [[JSON]] data using PostgreSQL commands and a [[Python]] script for enhanced control.
 - **Testing [[JSON]] Import**: Provided a lightweight [[JSON]] structure for testing the email data import process.
-- **Creating an Email Storage Table**: Developed a flexible SQL table using JSONB to store email data, allowing efficient querying and data extraction.
+- **Creating an Email Storage Table**: Developed a flexible SQL table using JSONB to store email data, allowing efficient querying and [[data extraction]].
 - **Force Dropping Tables**: Outlined procedures to forcefully drop the 'emails' table in both Supabase and PostgreSQL environments, addressing potential constraints and security issues.
 - **Batch Insertion with [[Python]]**: Implemented a [[Python]] script for batch inserting [[JSON]] data into PostgreSQL, using `psycopg2` for synchronous and `asyncpg` for asynchronous operations.
 - **Installing psycopg2 and Alternatives**: Provided guidance on installing the `psycopg2` library and its alternatives, addressing dependency issues.